 You can get transcripts on IRS.gov, by calling the IRS at 800-908-9946 and using the automated prompts, or with the IRS2Go mobile phone app.
 You can also mail in IRS Form 4506T-EZ to request transcripts by mail or fax.

-Consider Attending a FAFSA Webinar
+Consider Attending a FAFSA Workshop

-A webinar is another way to discover valuable information about the FAFSA.
+An online workshop or webinar is another way to discover valuable information about the FAFSA.
 Several organizations do informational webinars throughout the year.
 You can find these by searching for “FAFSA Webinars.”

 We want you to be financially prepared for the upcoming school year.
 Don’t procrastinate!